dijest/DiJeSt/README.md

 * Ben Kiessling, Robin Tissot, Daniel Stoekl, https://escripta.hypotheses.org
 * Rainer Simon, Pelagios, https://rsimon.github.io/

-(to the project, not necessarily directly to the repository)
+(the names listed here are of contributors to the project in general, not necessarily directly to the repository)